Larsius23/Larsius23/README.md

 - 👋 Hi, I’m @Larsius23
 - 👀 I’m interested in animes, marvel and dc comics
 - 🌱 I’m currently learning computational chemistry and coding
-- 📫 How to reach me : larsmedice23@gmail.com
+- 📫 How to reach me: larsmedice23@gmail.com

 <!---
 Larsius23/Larsius23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.